osaf96/interview-prep/leetcode-questions/medium.md

 ---
-tree_title: Priority Queue
+tree_title: Medium
-description: This will cover the most of the topics that will be part of the priority queue.
+description: This will cover up all the medium questions that are available on Leetcode.
-last_modified: 2022-06-08T15:36:32.3632
+last_modified: 2022-06-10T00:17:44.1744
 ---

-# Priority Queue
+# Medium

 ## Contents